florian-sattler/builderer/docs/cli.md

                         example on docker hub this is used for the username.
                         Unset by default.
   --tags TAGS [TAGS ...]
                         One or multiple tags to use for each image.
-Default to ['latest']
+Defaults to ['latest']
   --no-push             Path to builderer yaml configuration file.
 Defaults to
                         '.builderer.yml'